lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 general patterns to guide cahnge and innovate new possibilities in concert with other stakeholders?
-This chapter introduces the basics of how to shape the conditions of observation, the consequences of the Law of Fluency, and the central role of the Law of Deamdns in studying JCSs.
+This chapter introduces the basics of how to shape the conditions of observation, the consequences of the Law of Fluency, and the central role of the Law of Demands in studying JCSs.

 ### Adaptation in joint cognitive systems at work